vvaidy/Qo-DL/README.md

 - The API has a limit of 500 tracks per playlist.
 I can't do anything about this.

 # Troubleshooting
-- If you are getting the message below and are 100% sure that you're inputting a valid URL, you need to either use a VPN or enable the proxy feature via the config file.
+- If you are getting the message below and are 100% sure that you're inputting a valid URL, you need to either use a VPN or enable the proxy feature via the config file. **Nothing can be done about region locks.
+Your region is tied to your account.**
 ```
 Not found (404).
 Bad URL?
 Returning to URL input screen...
 ```
 - If you're getting this for every album you're trying to download, you need a new uat.
 Wipe your current uat from the config file and start up Qobuz-DL.
 It'll give you a new one.
 Input this into your config file.
 ```
 "Track <num> is restricted by right holders; can't download."
 ```